The-Three-Codemigos/grace_shopper/README.md

 - A PostgreSQL database
 - A React front-end

 And you want it to work locally as well as be easy to deploy?
+We've got your back!

-We've got your back:
+--

-## Local Development
+# Local Development

-### Setting Up
+## Setting Up

 First, clone this repo locally, then remove the current `.git` folder.
 Follow this up with making it a new git repo.